Dalas121/Heir_2_The_Throne/README.md

 - we actually sack the city this time? make sure the soldiers (led by Isolde?) say they won't follow Konrad just because of the sceptre

-event: human characters we meet should make a big deal out of the sceptre
-	to justify everyone taking time off of a civil war to go find it

-S50: Battle for Wesnoth
+[IN PROGRESS] S50: Battle for Wesnoth
 	scenario number used in smalltalk